Skip to content

 Common Day Rate Calculation Errors

 Using 52 weeks (no holidays, sick leave, or gaps) for billable capacity.
 Forgetting overhead entirely and treating gross income as take-home.
 Using employee hourly equivalent instead of freelance-adjusted rate.
 Anchoring on what competitors charge without checking whether those competitors are viable.
 Pricing to win the next client rather than to sustain the business.
 Not raising rates annually to keep pace with inflation and experience.
-The calculator surfaces the minimum viable rate; sustaining the business requires charging above minimum for anything other than worst-case clients.
+The calculator surfaces the minimum viable rate; sustaining the business typically requires charging above the minimum for anything other than worst-case clients.

 Example Scenario